 6.2 European responses: building public infrastructure

-The European Statistical System has responded to these challenges with substantial investment in public AI/ML infrastructure.
+The European Statistical System (ESS) has responded to these challenges with substantial investment in public AI/ML infrastructure.
 We focus on Europe as an illustrative governance ecosystem; other regions are developing different approaches, but the ESS initiatives are among the most visible and well-documented.

-The AIML4OS project (Artificial Intelligence and Machine Learning for Official Statistics), launched in April 2024, is a four-year ESSnet collaboration involving sixteen countries.
-Its aim is to develop a "one-stop shop" for AI/ML in official statistics—a platform providing ESS staff with guidance, methodological frameworks, sandboxes for experimentation, and proven solutions for implementing algorithmic methods (Eurostat 2024).
+The ESS response is three-fold.
+First, shared open-source infrastructure; the AIML4OS project (Artificial Intelligence and Machine Learning for Official Statistics), launched in April 2024, is a four-year ESSnet collaboration of sixteen countries building a common platform for AI/ML tools, guidance, and sandboxes (Eurostat 2024).
 The project spans use cases including automated coding, editing and imputation, earth observation data, large language models, and synthetic data generation.
 Complementary initiatives address specific data sources and technologies.
 The Web Intelligence Hub provides capabilities to gather and process web content for statistical purposes, accompanied by ESS guidelines for web content retrieval, while the Smart Surveys Implementation project develops methods for combining traditional survey questions with sensor-enabled devices while ensuring privacy safeguards (Eurostat 2025).

-Legislative changes underpin these technical initiatives.
-The revision of Regulation (EC) 223/2009 on European Statistics, which entered into force in December 2024, enables statistical authorities to access privately held data for developing and producing European statistics.
+Second, enabling legislation;the revision of Regulation (EC) 223/2009 on European Statistics, which entered into force in December 2024, enables statistical authorities to access privately held data for developing and producing European statistics.
+Third, privacy-preserving technologies: the revised Regulation makes explicit reference to Privacy Enhancing Technologies and secure infrastructure designed to comply with data protection requirements, addressing the tension between data access and confidentiality.
 These European efforts represent a deliberate strategy to maintain public control over statistical infrastructure while exploiting new data sources and methods.
-They recognise that access to privately held data requires both legal frameworks and technical safeguards, and that AI/ML adoption is more sustainable when built on shared, open-source solutions developed within the statistical community.

 6.3 Persistent risks of dependency